 Following the foundational studies of performance attribution by Brinson and Fachler (1985) and Brinson et al. (1986), we decompose excess return into two quantities that reflect investment strategy: AA, which measures the contribution of each asset class in a portfolio to the portfolio's total performance, and SE, which measures the impact of asset choice within each class in the portfolio.
 As their definitions in the next section indicate, AA and SE measure the differences between the mean performance of asset classes in a managed portfolio and that of asset classes in a market benchmark and are therefore "blind" to volatility effects, that is, to tail risk.
 Motivated by the further work of Biglova and Rachev (2007) and Rachev et al. (2009), we investigate the impact on portfolio optimization of using AA and SE as additional constraints on asset weights as a method of combining performance and tail-risk control.
-We apply this methodology to a test portfolio of stocks comprising a major market index, namely the Dow Jones Industrial Average.
+We apply this methodology to the domestic portfolio under historical and dynamic long-only optimization.
 Optimization is performed by minimizing CVaR at a specified quantile level, $\alpha$ .
-For the required market benchmark, we consider two options, an equal-weighted portfolio and a price-weighted portfolio, comprised of the same assets.
-The performance of the resulting optimal portfolios is measured in terms of cumulative portfolio price and standard risk measures.
+For the required market benchmark, we consider the equal-weighted domestic portfolio.
+The performance of the resulting optimal portfolios is analyzed in terms of cumulative portfolio price and standard risk measures.